 But languages change; preferences and acceptabilities mutate: ‘…English has a precedent for a plural pronoun coming to be used in the singular – the pronoun “you”.
 Until the 17th Century a single person was addressed with “thou” and “thee”.
 Later “you” became perfectly acceptable in both plural and singular.’
 And then of course, the obverse ‘you-all’ (or the highly recognizable ‘y’all’ in some southern U.S. states’ dialects) -a merging of singular and second-person pronouns.

 Now I suspect that much of my confusion at all of this probably stems from my perspective at the night-robed end of the age spectrum.
 From this spot, there is a tendency to view change as either unnecessary, or spurious -change for the sake of change.
-I admit my hesitation to embrace the need for even more twigs on the already-gnarled and pot-bound grammatical family tree which is already in desperate need of pruning.
-Perhaps it needs another pot entirely.
+I admit my hesitation to embrace the need for even more twigs on the already-gnarled and pot-bound grammatical family tree which is nonetheless in desperate need of pruning.
+Perhaps it requires another pot entirely.
 Maybe that is what is intended.

 I suppose I should have been prepared, though; I think I had a foretaste of it several years ago in my office.

 Lynne and Elin were so alike, they could have been twins.
 Both sat entwined like ivy in a shadowed corner of the waiting room.
 They weren’t conspicuous or inappropriate, just, well, close.
 As I busied myself at the front desk with some forms I had to print, I noticed others waiting nearby stealing glances at them while pretending to be absorbed in some magazine or other.
-Both with short dark hair, identically-coloured light blue shirts, unbuttoned at the neck, and loose, black jeans they scattered no useful gendered clues to the increasingly curious audience.
+Both with short dark hair, identically-coloured light blue shirts, unbuttoned at the neck, and loose black jeans they scattered no useful gendered clues to the increasingly curious audience.

 They both shook my hand when I approached, and both quietly accompanied me down the corridor to my office.
 I encourage patients to invite their partners to come with them to the consultation, but in a gynaecological practice, embarrassment –or a desire for privacy- often limits the participation of one of them.
 But not with these two.
 It was like inviting the flower without the stem.